Steig Research Group

 Δ*IsoLab

-Δ*IsoLab is one of premier isotope geochemistry facilities in the country, thanks to our collaborative model and the support of our superb technicians Andy Schauer (who is also manager) and Maciej Sliwinski, along with numerous undergrad assistants.
+Δ*IsoLab is one of premier isotope geochemistry facilities in the country, thanks to our collaborative model and the support of our superb technician Andy Schauer (who is also manager), along with numerous undergrad and post-grad assistants, grad students, and postdocs.
 Isolab is a shared facility founded by professors Eric Steig and Roger Buick, and soon joined by Becky Alexander in Atmospheric Sciences, and later, Kate Huntington.
 Roger Buick currently serves as Director.
 Together, we use light stable isotopes (meaning the isotopes of carbon, nitrogen, oxygen, sulphur, and hydrogen (CNOSH)) to study the geosphere, atmosphere, hydrosphere, biosphere, cryosphere, atmosphere, and even other planets through the UW Astrobiology program.

 Support for Δ*IsoLab is almost exclusively from research grants (NSF, NASA), though we have recently garnered some temporary partial support from the College of the Environment and our departments (Earth and Space Sciences and Atmospheric Sciences).
 We are not an "open" lab.
 Our own research comes first, and it can be costly, but we have a habit of helping other researchers from across the campus and beyond, and are always willing to consider collaborative projects.
 See the main Δ*IsoLab web pages for more detailed information.